Synthesizing efficient circuits for Hamiltonian simulation: Results

-An eigenbasis for the Paulis in $G_{20}$ has been shown in Appendix \ref{app:2overlap} (Lemma \ref{app:lem:ebasisG0}).
-But since we have been unable to derive a diagonalizing circuit, so as in Section \ref{subsec:H1x} we divide the commuting Paulis into two groups of 4-qubit Paulis as follows.
+\paragraph{Circuit for simulating $e^{-iH_{20}t}$ : } An eigenbasis for the Paulis in $G_{20}$ has been shown in Lemma \ref{app:lem:ebasisG0} of Supplementary Method 2 (Appendix \ref{app:2overlap}).
+But since we have been unable to derive a diagonalizing circuit, so we divide the commuting Paulis into two groups of 4-qubit Paulis as follows.

 We get the following two Hamiltonians.

 Using the diagonalizing circuit of \cite{2017_RWSWT} and have the following.

 where $W_{01}=CNOT_{(3,1)}CNOT_{(3,2)}CNOT_{(3,4)}H_{(3)}$ and $W_{02}=CNOT_{(3,4)}CNOT_{(3,5)}CNOT_{(3,6)}H_{(3)}$, where the rightmost gate is the first one to be applied.
 We denote the state of the qubits $q_1,\ldots,q_4$ and $q_3,\ldots,q_6$ after the application of $W_{01}$ and $W_{02}$ by the variables $x_1,\ldots,x_4$ and $x_3',\ldots,x_6'$ respectively.
 We have the following expression for the overall phase incurred between $W_{01}$, $W_{01}^{\dagger}$ and between $W_{02}$, $W_{02}^{\dagger}$.